 - Strange and/or hyperactive conduct

-If you still believe you are suffering from schizophrenia, it’s important to seek out care from a doctor or psychiatrist.
-You’ll want to notify this person of everything you’ve been noticing which can relate to schizophrenia.
+If you still believe you struggle with schizophrenia, it’s important to seek a doctor or psychiatrist.
+You’ll want to notify this person of everything you’ve noticed that can relate to schizophrenia.
 From there, make sure to ask questions which give you advice on how to better yourself in the coming weeks.

 Still, in order to receive an official diagnosis, you will need to be evaluated through a medical exam.
-This requires you sharing information about your family history, how you’ve been behaving recently, and if you’ve ever before been hospitalized for a medical condition.
+This requires you sharing information about your family history, how you’ve behaved recently, and if you’ve ever before been hospitalized for a medical condition.

 After the doctor is able to track your symptoms, they will decide whether or not you have schizophrenia.
-There’s a chance you can be suffering from another mental health condition, such as bipolar disorder.
+There’s a chance you may struggle with another mental health condition, such as bipolar disorder. ¹⁷

-It’s important to note, a doctor may ask for tests and scans in order to confirm you’re suffering from schizophrenia.
+It’s important to note, a doctor may ask for tests and scans in order to confirm you struggle with schizophrenia.
 These can include:

 - Blood or urine tests (primarily to check for substance abuse)